juliano-souza-dev/finance-dashboard/README.md

 - [x] Corrigir erros no visual no dashboard
 - [x] Conectar com o googlesheets e sincronizar
 - [x] Atualizar o dashboard automaticamente a cada inserção.

+## 🧩 Milestone 8 — Dynamic Filters for Transactions

+🎯 Goal

+Add dynamic filtering functionality to the Dashboard, allowing users to refine transactions by multiple criteria (Status, Month, Year, and Category).
+This feature improves usability and provides a faster way to locate specific data directly within the interface.

+✅ Tasks

+- [x] Create a filter state to store active filter values (month, year).

+- [x] Implement filter logic to dynamically update the displayed transactions.